Sparse Spatial Transformers for Few-Shot Learning: Our Method

 \subsection{Sparse Spatial Transformers Layer}

 Sparse spatial transformers aim to enhance the discriminant ability of local feature representations by modeling the interdependencies between different patches in the query image and the entire support set.
-In a \emph{N}-way \emph{M}-shot task, key $k_S$ and value $v_S$ are generated for support set feature $S$ using two independent linear projection: the key projection head $h_k$: $\mathbb{R}^C \mapsto \mathbb{R}^{C'}$ and the value projection head $h_v$: $\mathbb{R}^C \mapsto \mathbb{R}^{C'}$.
-Similarly, the query image feature $q$ is embedded using the value projection head $h_v$ and another the query projection head $h_q$: $\mathbb{R}^C \mapsto \mathbb{R}^{C'}$ to obtain value $v_q$ and query $q_q$.
+In an \emph{N}-way \emph{M}-shot task, key $k_S$ and value $v_S$ are generated for support set feature $S$ using two independent linear projections: the key projection head $h_k$: $\mathbb{R}^C \mapsto \mathbb{R}^{C'}$ and the value projection head $h_v$: $\mathbb{R}^C \mapsto \mathbb{R}^{C'}$.
+Similarly, the query image feature $q$ is embedded using the value projection head $h_v$ and the query projection head $h_q$: $\mathbb{R}^C \mapsto \mathbb{R}^{C'}$ to obtain the value $v_q$ and query $q_q$.

-We argue that if the patch with the closest semantic distance to patch $q_i$ is $S_j$, and the patch with the closest semantic distance to patch $S_j$ is $q_i$, then they are likely to have the same local feature, where $q_i\in q_q, i\in\{1, ..., K\}$ and $S_j\in k_S, j\in\{1, ..., NMK\}$.
-On the other hand, if the closest patch of patch $S_j$ is not $q_i$, then even if the closest descriptor of $q_i$ is $S_j$, the actual relationship between them is relatively weak.
-In other words, the correlation between two patches is a function of mutual perception, not a function of one-way perception.
+Inspired by~\cite{17}, which proposed the MNN algorithm to eliminate batch effects in single-cell RNA sequencing data, we argue that if patch $q_i$ feels that $S_j$ is its closest patch and vice versa, then they are likely to have similar local features, where $q_i\in q_q, i\in\{1, ..., K\}$ and $S_j\in k_S, j\in\{1, ..., NMK\}$.
+Conversely, if patch $S_j$ feels that $q_i$ is not such a close patch, then even if $q_i$ feels that $S_j$ is its closest patch, the actual relationship between them is relatively weak.
+In other words, the correlation between two patches is a function of mutual feeling, not a one-way feeling.
 Therefore, we can use this bidirectionality to select task-relevant patches in the current task.

+We first calculate the semantic relation matrix between the query image and support class $n$ and obtain $\mathbf{R}_n$:

-We first calculated semantic relation matrix between query image and each support class $n$, and get $\mathbf{R}_n$:
+We first calculate the semantic relation matrix between the query image and support class $n$, and get $\mathbf{R}_n$: